bfabricius/howl/README.md

 * Howl CLI tool to run compilation and deployment of polyglot audio DSP patches

 ## Supported DSP patch languages
-OWL patches can be written in c++, pd, faust or max/msp gen. Howl currently supports
+OWL patches can be written in c++, Pure Data (Pd), faust or max/msp gen. Howl currently supports
 * C++
+* Pd

 ## Supported Platforms
 At this point Howl has only been developed and tested for Mac OSX with Virtualbox.
 Porting this to other platforms and Vagrant providers should be striaght forward so please do fork this repository and create some pull requests for further platform support.
 We appreciate your support.